 Even the stories of Jesus in the New Testament have obvious parallels to stories from the Old Testament.
 So, in particular, there are parallels between the depiction of Jesus’ life and those of the Old Testament Joseph – the son of Jacob and grandson of Abraham, not the father of Jesus – as well as between the life of Jesus and the life of Moses.
 These are symbolic parallels, not to be read as literal history.

 When Fundamentalists and Evangelicals read Genesis as “literal” history, they misinterpret the whole point of the stories.
 But more importantly, the stories in Genesis are creation myths.
 They are no more or less credible than the old Greek and Roman creation myths, and we would certainly look a little bit silly, collectively, if we treated these creation myths as literal history, now that we’re all living in the 21st century.
-But that’s exactly the argument we’re having with Fundamentalists and Evangelicals in the United States in the year 2015.
+But that’s exactly the argument we’re having with Fundamentalists and Evangelicals in the current United States.

 The Argument from Inconsistent Revelations